-The options that you can configure using the checkboxes on this tab are explained as follows:
+The options that you can configure on this tab are explained as follows:

-- Confirm new clients Controls whether a confirmation dialog box appears each time a new client is booted from the Ignite-UX server. - Ask for customer information during client installation Controls whether an input window appears to enable entry of Customer Name, System Serial Number, and Order Number information.
+• Confirm new clients - Controls whether a confirmation dialog box appears each time a new client is booted from the Ignite-UX server. - Ask for customer information during client installation -Controls whether an input window appears to enable entry of customer name, system serial number, and order number.
 This information is stored in the manifest.seed file in the /var/opt/ignite/local/manifest directory.
-It is used when you are Viewing and Printing a Manifest (see page 125) by print_manifest (1M).
+It is used when you are Viewing and Printing a Manifest (see page 154) by print_manifest (1M).
 The information entered has no effect on the outcome of an installation. - Show the welcome screen for the install server Controls whether the Welcome dialog box appears.
-The default behavior is that this dialog box is displayed. - Halt the client after installation Controls whether the client system is halted (rather than the default, reboot) after installation. - Automatically move completed clients to history Controls whether completed clients are automatically added to the end of the history log, /var/opt/ignite/clients/history/history.log.
+The default behavior is to display this dialog box. - Halt the client after installation Controls whether the client system is halted (rather than rebooted, the default) after installation. - Automatically move completed clients to history Controls whether completed clients are automatically added to the end of the history log, /var/opt/ignite/clients/history/history.log.
 As part of this action, client configuration and manifest files are automatically moved to the history directory on the Ignite-UX server for future reference.
 The client icon is removed from the GUI workspace.
 The client must be COMPLETE (fully installed) for this to take place. - Show all the information for network recovery image creation Controls the amount of information that appears during network recovery image creation and installation.
-The default behavior is that this information is hidden. - Show all the information for tape recovery image creation Controls the amount of information that appears during tape recovery image creation and installation.
-The default behavior is that this information is hidden.
+The default behavior is to hide this information. - Show all the information for tape recovery image creation -Controls the amount of information that appears during tape recovery image creation and installation.
+The default behavior is to hide this information.